LaunchCodeEducation/web-fundamentals/studios/github/README.md

    511239a..679de77  master -> master
 ```

-Both players should now see the second line of the story on Github in the browser.
+Anyone reading the html through GitHub's browser interface should now see the new second line.

 #### Player 1